 I grew up in Portland Oregon, attending Madison High School in the late 70's.
-I participated in Music and Drama in High School, as well as being a city-champion Swimmer and running Cross Country.
+I participated in Music and Drama in High School, as well as running Cross Country (you'd never guess that now) and having some success as a swimmer.
 I was also very involved in my church and began considering ministry as a vocation during those years.

 Following High School I attended Whitworth University in Spokane Washington, earning a Bachelor's degree in Music and Religious Studies.
 It was during my college years that I had my first opportunities to preach and speak publicly--discovering an aptitude for both.

-Being a Celebrant--for me--grew out of my own experiences of loss (I am at the age where not only have I lost both of my parents, I have begun to lose friends), my own internal sense that I am doing something with purpose and meaning, and the reception I receive when doing funerals.
-The greatest compliment I can receive is when someone asks "how long did you know (the decedent)?"
-I know, then, that I have done my job to my own level of expectation (which is very high).
+Being a Celebrant--for me--grew out of my own experiences of loss, personal wrestling with mortality, my internal drive to invest my life doing something that helps others, and the affirmation I receive when doing funerals.
+The greatest compliment I hear is when someone asks "how long did you know (the decedent)?"

 It is a great joy to help families celebrate and honor the lives of their loved ones and life transitions like weddings.
-To me, it is a "holy" privilege to be invited into the depth of a family's grief to help them find the words and actions they need to say goodbye and to begin moving forward with their lives.
-I find personal satisfaction in knowing I have served families with empathy and excellence, and I am honored that families respond with such kindness and appreciation.
+To me, it is a very special honor to be invited into the depth of a family's grief to help them find the words and actions they need to say goodbye and to begin moving forward with their lives.
+I find personal satisfaction in knowing I have served families with empathy and excellence, and I am humbled when families respond with such kindness and appreciation.